-In celebration of Clara Luper's 100th birthday and the 65th anniversary of the sit-ins at Katz drugstore and in collaboration with Oklahoma City Public Schools and the Clara Luper Legacy Committee, Restorative Justice Institute of Oklahoma (RJIOK) is seeking applications for the Clara Luper Summer 2023 Teacher Institute.
-Oklahoma City Public School teachers will have priority for this first iteration of the Institute.
-Learn the history and methodology of Clara Luper's legacy in and out of the classroom.
+In celebration of Clara Luper's 100th birthday and the 65th anniversary of the sit-ins at Katz drugstore and in collaboration with Oklahoma City Public Schools and the Clara Luper Legacy Committee, Restorative Justice Institute of Oklahoma (RJIOK) held the Clara Luper Summer 2023 Teacher Institute.
+Oklahoma City Public School teachers had priority for this first iteration of the Institute.
+They learned the history and methodology of Clara Luper's legacy in and out of the classroom.

 This history of Clara Luper